-I left Merced, CA and headed to Sacramento, CA. I’ve only driven through Sacramento once before and never stopped.
-I wanted to see a little bit of the city so I decided to stop for lunch.
+I left Merced, California and headed to Sacramento, California.
+I’ve only driven through Sacramento once before and never stopped.
+I wanted to see a little bit of the city, so I decided to stop for lunch.
 I found a place on Yelp that had good reviews in the downtown area.
 When I walked in, it was like walking into a familiar place – a place that has quality food, is a little pricey, and cares about customer satisfaction.
 It felt like my previous life, the life before crappy 2-star hotels.

 I sat at the bar, a few bar stools away from a guy who was around my age.
 Across the bar was another guy, but he was about 15 years older.
 Why is it that every time there is a someone eating alone, it’s a male?
 I purposely sat somewhat close to the guy around my age because I thought maybe we would strike up conversation.
 We glanced at each other but then returned to doing our own thing.
 When people first glance at me, I get the sense that they think “Is she alone?
 WHY is she alone?”.
 They look at me with this peculiar look.
 The bartender did it too.
 But after her peculiar look, she looked happy to see me alone.
 I get this from women fairly often.
 It’s like a “Yeah, you’re doing this alone!
 Go you!”.
 I always appreciate those looks.